Access, service, and grow your account from here.

 To pass images to Google Dialogflow, use the following parameters:

-• ed_has_attachment: Context passed to explicitly match to intents that can process images (ES only).
+: Context passed to explicitly match to intents that can process images.
+(Dialogflow ES only)

-• original_body: Text message if the end-user message contains text and image.
+: Text message, if the end-user message contains both text and image.

 Thanks!